reactome/sbml-exporter/README.md

 - -i stid

-The output for the argument -t will be a single SBML file named "stid.xml" written into the directory specified with the -o option.
+The output for the argument -i will be a single SBML file named "stid.xml" written into the directory specified with the -o option.

 - -s dbid